buildsi/symbolator/README.md

 ### Compare Libraries (compare)

 If you have two libraries of different versions, a simple comparison will just determine if any symbols or arguments have changed.
+Again we will use pyelftools for the symbol extraction.
 To do this, we just need the "same" library of two different versions.
 Let's first make the examples:

 ```bash